Hayes Barton Historic District

-The Hayes Barton Historic District is a neighborhood located northwest of downtown Raleigh, North Carolina.
+The Hayes Barton Historic District is a neighborhood located northwest of downtown Raleigh, North Carolina, United States.
 Hayes Barton, an upper class neighborhood designed by landscape architect Earle Sumner Draper, contains 457 buildings on 1750 acre.
 The neighborhood design includes roads fitted to the contours of the land and features several public parks.
 The Hayes Barton neighborhood is roughly bounded by St. Mary's St., Fairview Rd., W. Roanoke Park Dr. (renamed in 2020, formerly Aycock St.), Scales St. and Williamson Dr. In 2002, the district was listed on the National Register of Historic Places.